-The math diagnostic is available through the Roadmap and is optional for transfer students
+The math diagnostic is available through the Roadmap and is only required for transfer students who need to take calculus and have not met the prerequisites through transfer, AP, or IB credit.

 Modern Language Placement